OxideMod/Oxide.Docs/docs/guides/developers/data-storage.md

 	"ReplyMessage" : "a simple reply message"
 }
 ```
-Best practice is to use [NewtonSoft serialization attributes](https://www.newtonsoft.com/json/help/html/SerializeObject.htm) for clarity and easy readability.
+Using the variable name as the key, which is not good for readability and clarity.
-Most commonly use attributes :
+Best practice is to use [NewtonSoft serialization attributes](https://www.newtonsoft.com/json/help/html/SerializeObject.htm) for clarity the information given to the user.Most commonly use attributes :
 ```csharp
 private class PluginData
 {